 We have done lots of interviewing and are very good at drawing out the facts.
 However, we uncover unrepentant lying after interviewing which causes elimination of 72% of the remaining candidates.
 We are still learning 6 years after committing ourselves to this path.
 We suspect many background checks would not find 72% problems as they are just a paper push.

 Long ago, we used to do background checks after the job offer, but losing 70% of the people then wasted so much of our customers’ time.
 So we do background checks as early as possible.
 If they are not open to background check, then we know they have something to hide.
 We withdraw the candidate.
 China business gets better when you deny liars job opportunities, and hire the talented honest people.

 So yes, China Hiring Background Checks early are mandatory and not a tack on as we see it.
-6 years later we would never turn back.
+11 years later we will never turn back.